Codecademy/docs/content/php/concepts/string-functions/terms/str-starts-with/str-starts-with.md

 ---
 Title: 'str_starts_with()'
-Description: 'Performs a case-sensitive search to check if a string starts with a certain substring:'
+Description: 'Performs a case-sensitive search to check if a string starts with a certain substring.'
 Subjects:
   - 'Web Development'
   - 'Web Design'